interfaced/zombiebox-extension-storybook/README.md

 * `defaultSet` (optional) - title of the set that should be activated when storybook is being opened first time.

 * `defaultStory` (optional) - title of the story that should be activated from the set specified in `defaultSet`.

-After storybook is initialized you can open/close it by calling `zb.storybook.open` and `zb.storybook.close`.

 ## Helper API